Nightshade14/semantic_cache_and_RAG/README.md

 ## 🛠️ Technologies Used
-- FAISS for vector similarity search
+- FAISS for vector similarity search (try with spotify's voyager)
 - LangChain for document processing
 - Python's heapq for priority queue implementation
 - NumPy for vector operations